humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-09-25-ecmascript-6-collections-part-1-sets.md

 Since it only matters if the property was used before and not how many times it was used (there is no extra metadata associated), it actually makes more sense to use a set.

 Another downside of using object properties for this type of operation is that property names are always converted to strings.
-So you can&#8217;t have an object with the property name of `5`, you can only have one with the property name of `"5"`.
-That also means you can&#8217;t easily keep track of objects in the same manner because the objects get converted to strings when assigned as a property name.
+So you can't have an object with the property name of `5`, you can only have one with the property name of `"5"`.
+That also means you can't easily keep track of objects in the same manner because the objects get converted to strings when assigned as a property name.
 Sets, on the other hand, can contain any type of data without fear of conversion into another type.

 ## Browser Support